Snowbridge

 • Updating pricing parameters for fee calculations

 These APIs are available on the EthereumSystem pallet on BridgeHub.
-We have also developed a tool for generating calls to these APIs.
+We have also developed a for generating calls to these APIs.

 Steps for initiating a governance update